Vienna: Police investigate terror links to gun attack | DW | 03.11.2020

 They have also carried out searches of at least 18 other properties and made at least 14 arrests

-Nehammer said Fejzulai "managed to fool the justice system's de-radicalisation programme, to fool the people in it, and to get an early release through this"
+Nehammer said the suspect "managed to fool the justice system's de-radicalisation programme, to fool the people in it, and to get an early release through this"

 Austrian Chancellor Sebastian Kurz described the shootings as a "repulsive terror attack" and urged the country to unite in the wake of the killings.